 Habitat suitability for bats determines the number of bat activity surveys recommended to achieve a reasonable survey effort.
-The survey area is considered to have high habitat suitability for bats, therefore a total of ten survey visits were undertaken between April and October 2021 (noting that Fields 31-43 were added at a later date in June.
-Fields 31 & 32 are now known as Field 16).
+The survey area is considered to have high habitat suitability for bats, therefore a total of ten survey visits were undertaken between April and October 2021 (noting that Field 16 was added at a later date in June).
 In line with BCT guidance, this included a dusk and dawn activity survey within the same 24 hour period.